-- Gender –male cats grow slower than female cats, but they may grow much larger.
+- Gender – When do male cats stop growing? male cats grow slower than female cats, but they may grow much larger.

 - Diet and nutrition – A balanced and nutritional diet leads to the proper growth of your cat.
 It is important to pay attention to the vet’s advice on how to feed your cat and provide a diet appropriate to their age.